nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Parameter constraints:
 * Name **must only contain alphanumeric** (alphabets & numbers) **characters and spaces**.
-* The difficulty level must be one that is supported; currently supported are: {easy, medium, hard}.
+* The difficulty level must be one that is supported; currently supported are: easy, medium, hard.

 <div markdown="span" class="alert alert-danger">:exclamation: **Caution:** <br>
 Redundant inputs (before the first `n/` flag) will be ignored.<br>